Washington First-Time Home-Buying Assistance Programs & Grants

 Should I take first-time homebuyer classes?

 It can be a smart move.
 First-time homebuyer classes can help familiarize you with the lingo involved with buying a home, as well as important principles and steps to follow when purchasing a property.
-What’s more, these classes are required for some government-sponsored loan programs.
+First-time homebuyer classes are also required for many government-sponsored loan programs.
+And for everyone else, this experience is a great way to get acquainted with the home-buying process before you dive into your search in earnest.

 Do first-time homebuyers with bad credit qualify for homeownership assistance?

 Often they do.
-Many government and nonprofit homeowner assistance programs are available to people with low credit scores.
+Many government and nonprofit homeowner assistance programs are available to people with not-so-great credit scores.
 And often, interest rates and other loan pricing are competitive with those of loans available to borrowers with higher credit scores.
-That said, almost any lending program has credit qualifications aso do your research.
+Almost any lending program has credit qualifications, so do your research.

 Is there a first-time veteran homebuyer assistance program in Washington?

 Yes.
-The U.S. Department of Veterans Affairs offers home loans to servicemembers, veterans, and eligible surviving spouses.
+WSHFC has a Veterans Downpayment Assistance Loan Program that can help first-time veteran homebuyers with up to $10,000 in assistance with a down payment on a home.
+The U.S. Department of Veterans Affairs also offers home loans to servicemembers, veterans, and eligible surviving spouses.

 What credit score do I need for first-time homebuyer assistance in Washington?

 Credit score requirements vary, depending on the homebuyer assistance program.
-For example, the Down Payment Assistance Program offered by WSHFC requires a credit score of 620.
+For example, the Down Payment Assistance Program offered by WSHFC requires a credit score of 620, but exceptions occur.

 What is the average age of first-time homebuyers in Washington?